Auto Enrolment Basics

 - Calculate and deduct the pension contributions.
 The amount you must contribute to the pension scheme is determined by your particular scheme’s rules.
 However, if you’re using the scheme for automatic enrolment there are minimum contributions you must pay.
 Minimum contributions are shown in the table below – they’re currently a total contribution of 2% with at least 1% employer contribution (some pension schemes refer to ‘ 1 and 1 ‘ levels of contribution, which means that the employee and employer are each contributing 1%).Minimum contributions are being increased gradually over time.

 - Some pension schemes calculate pension deductions based on all pensionable pay whereas others use a particular band of their pay known as ‘qualifying earnings’ (which for 2015-16 are those earnings between £5,824 and £42,385 per annum).HOW MONEYSOFT CAN HELP: – Payroll Manager is able to calculate and deduct the correct employer and employee deductions based on both ‘all pensionable pay’ and on ‘qualifying earnings’, whichever method is applicable to your scheme.
-The software can also produce ‘csv upload files’ which are used to communicate this information to many of the major auto enrolment pension providers (including NEST, NOW:Pensions, The People’s Pension, Aviva, Beaufort Consulting, Carey Pensions, Corpad, Creative Pension Trust, Friendly Pensions, Friends Life, Gen Life, Legal & General, PAPDIS, Royal London, Salvus, Scottish Widows, Simply, Standard Life, The Pensions Trust, True Potential and The Workers Pension Trust).
+The software can also produce ‘csv upload files’ which are used to communicate this information to many of the major auto enrolment pension providers (including NEST, NOW:Pensions, The People’s Pension, Aviva, Beaufort Consulting, Carey Pensions, Corpad, Creative Pension Trust, Friendly Pensions, Friends Life, Gen Life, Legal & General, PAPDIS, Royal London, Salvus, Scottish Widows, Simply, Smart, Standard Life, The Pensions Trust, True Potential and The Workers Pension Trust).

 - Communicate with each employee.
 You must write to each member of staff to tell them how automatic enrolment affects them and to inform them of their rights.
 This is a legal requirement.
 Following your staging date, employees that are automatically enrolled into your pension scheme (the ‘Eligible Jobholders’) need to be given information about their contributions and their right to ‘opt-out’ of the scheme.
 ‘Non-Eligible Jobholders’ must be informed of their right to ‘Opt-in’ to the scheme, and so on.
 Some of the major auto enrolment pension providers are able to handle these employee communications for you by sending the relevant letters / emails to your employees at the correct times.
 Others provide letter templates which you can adapt to your own needs.
 You may wish to consider the issue of employee communications when making your choice of a suitable pension provider.
 Moneysoft Payroll Manager is able to produce basic letters * for use when employees are automatically enrolled, for postponement, and to inform those employees that will not be enrolled.
 (Click ‘Pensions – Letters’ to produce these letters).